Muhammad-ishaq/Tableau_SQL_PROJ/README.md

-# Tableau_SQL_PROJ
+# Tableau_SQL_PROJ _MS Excel
-Using COVID-19 data , created visuals in tableau
+Using COVID-19 data in MYSQL, then transformed the output results onto excel sheet. then created visuals in tableau